sg893052/sonic-buildimage/platforms/diagnostics/cable_diagostic_support.md

 * Verify graceful exit when test/show is executed on an invalid interface (e.g., something out of range like Ethernet300)

 # 9 Internal Design Information

+This feature is now only available on Buzznik 3.2.x, and it will later be backported to the Cyrus.

-In the case of Buzznik 3.2.x, the TDR for the native coppers will only be available on Accton AS4630 platforms, while the SFP/QSFP cable-diagnostics should be available on all the platforms.
+As of now, the TDR support for the native RJ45 will only be available on the following platforms

+- Accton AS4630

+In the case of 1000BASE-T transceivers (i.e. Copper SFPs with RJ45 connectors), it's commonly available on the existing platforms, and here is the list of supported modules

+- AVAGO ABCU-5730RZ
+- AVAGO ABCU-5740RZ
+- AVAGO ABCU-5730GZ
+- AVAGO ABCU-5730ARZ
+- AVAGO ABCU-5740ARZ
+- AVAGO ABCU-5731ARZ
+- AVAGO ABCU-5741ARZ
+- AVAGO ABCU-5741AGZ
+- FINISAR FCLF8520P2BTL
+- FINISAR FCLF8521P2BTL
+- FINISAR FCLF8522P2BTL

+In the case of optical transceivers, while it's commonly available on the existing platforms, it works only with the modules below

+- 25G/10G/1G SFPs with DOM and Threshold support
+- 100G/40G QSFP with DOM and Threshold support